Naimad1CZ/LeapingElements/README.md

 ## Goal
 The goal in each level is to collect all available stars.

-## Heroes specifics & game mechanics
+## Heroes specifics & damian.myjavagame.game mechanics
 Ice hero is more bulky, therefore moves slower and jumps lower (only around 2 blocks up), but has 4 lives and can swim in the water.
 Ice hero also melts in the contact with Fire hero, so don’t get too close!